The Rundown

 PROS

-- Soft and easy to eat for Boston Terriers with dental problems
+- Soft and easy to eat for a Boston Terrier with dental problems

 - Added water provides more hydration to your pet